Accommodations for qualified students

 For classroom and general campus assistance, some students will find it helpful to recruit and hire other students.
 For more involved personal care needs, students can make arrangements through agencies or private contacts.

-Students with a service animal are strongly encouraged to voluntarily register with disability services by contacting the Office of Counseling and Testing.
+Students with a service animal are strongly encouraged to voluntarily register with disability services by contacting the Center.
 Service animals are working animals, not pets.
 The work or task a service animal has been trained to provide must be directly related to a student’s disability.
 Students who intend to live on campus are required to inform the Housing Office that they plan to have a service animal with them in housing.

 Service Animal Requirements and Etiquette